 Fennell joins frontrunner Chloé Zhao as the sixth and seventh women to be nominated for Best Director, the first time the category included two women nominees.
 If either wins, they’ll be only the second female winner, after Kathryn Bigelow (“The Hurt Locker”).

-After Chinese multi-hyphenate Chloé Zhao broke out in 2017 with low-budget docudrama “The Rider,” she landed a Marvel tentpole (“The Eternals,” 2021) and then returned to America’s wide-open spaces with “Nomadland” (fall, Fox Searchlight), based on Jessica Bruder’s nonfiction book “Nomadland: Surviving America in the Twenty-First Century” and starring two-time Oscar-winner Frances McDormand (“Fargo,” “Three Billboards Outside Ebbing, Missouri”) as a woman who hits the road in a van after the 2008 recession.
-David Strathairn costars in this multiple fall film festival entry, which was the first film to win both Venice’s Golden Lion and TIFF’s People’s Choice awards.
+Zhao is the one to beat in this category.
+After the Chinese multi-hyphenate broke out in 2017 with low-budget docudrama “The Rider,” she landed a Marvel tentpole (“The Eternals,” 2021) and then returned to America’s wide-open spaces to shoot exquisitely cinematic “Nomadland” (2021, Searchlight).
+The film, based on Jessica Bruder’s nonfiction book “Nomadland: Surviving America in the Twenty-First Century,” stars two-time Oscar-winner Frances McDormand (“Fargo,” “Three Billboards Outside Ebbing, Missouri”) as a low-wage worker who loses her home and hits the road in a van after the 2008 recession.

-Here are the likely prospects for Best Director, listed in alphabetical order.
-I won’t deem a movie a frontrunner until I have seen it.
+Here are the likely prospects for Best Director, listed in order of their likelihood to win.

 Chloé Zhao (“Nomadland”)

 Lee Isaac Chung (“Minari”)

 Emerald Fennell (“Promising Young Woman”)

 David Fincher (“Mank”)

 Thomas Vinterberg (“Another Round”)